Applemunch/LibreTower-Assets/README.md

 - Be sure to have the following files when opening LMMS projects:
   - [gzdoom.sf2](https://github.com/coelckers/gzdoom/blob/master/soundfont/gzdoom.sf2) for most projects
   - [GM.dls Remastered v2](https://drive.google.com/drive/folders/118TpIuJPrvNcNNIYs-kXb-jcwQYeSLEI?usp=sharing) and [Music Theory 2](https://www.rkhive.com/new/new_banks/mustheory2.zip) for Escape Theme
+  - The most recent development version of LMMS.
+Although not likely required, soundfonts won't automatically load themselves if present when opening a project from a dev version of LMMS in a *release* version.